-- Attractive working conditions
+Attractive working conditions and a diverse workforce

-- > Increasing diversity
+- Increasing diversity

 - > Expanding employee training

-- satisfaction
+- Increasing employee satisfaction

-- > Improving employee health
+-) Improving employee health

 Focus of our sustainability program

 The Techem sustainability program encompasses all the goals that we have set ourselves as part of a strategy process based on our first materiality analysis.
 Some of the key goals we have achieved since the publication of the 2020 Sustainability Report include the development of a roadmap for achieving climate neutrality in Scopes 1-3 by 2045, the performance of life cycle analyses for selected devices, the "berufundfamilie" certificate and the certification of our headquarters in accordance with the Gold Standard of the German Sustainable Building Council (DGNB).
 A table provides a transparent overview of all our targets and the status of target achievement (see p.
 107).